SushiSanCat/ModrinthCollectionDownloader/README.md

 **Purpose:** Orchestrates the download/update process:
 - Fetches the collection details.
-- Gets the list of mods in the collection.
+- Gets the list of mods and resource packs in the collection.
-- Detects existing mods.
+- Detects existing mods/resource packs.
-- Uses a thread pool to download/update all mods in parallel.
+- Uses a thread pool to download/update all items in parallel.
+- **Resource Pack Support:** Optionally includes resource packs in the download with separate handling.
+- **Separate Log Files:** Uses different log files for mods and resource packs.

 ---

+## 12. 📊 Comprehensive Statistics Display

+**Purpose:** Shows detailed statistics at the end of the download process:
+- Total projects checked (mods + resource packs)
+- Separate detailed counts for mods and resource packs:
+  - Checked
+  - Already exist
+  - No version found
+  - Newly downloaded
+  - Updated
+- Aggregated project statistics (totals for all categories)
+- Clear, formatted output for easy understanding
+- Detailed breakdown helps users understand exactly what was processed

+---

-## 12. ▶️ Script Entry Point
+## 13. ▶️ Script Entry Point

 **Purpose:** Runs the main function, handles unexpected errors, and waits for user input before exiting.
 - **User-Friendly Exit:** Script now pauses at the end of both successful runs and error cases, waiting for user input before closing.